cwrichardson/flurdymail/README.md

 Clone or download this repository.

-Populate your new S3 buckets with the files from `cf-helpers`.
+Populate your new S3 buckets with the files from `mirovoy-cf-assets`.

 ## Create an AWS SSL Certificate